Sheikh Hasina: Once Bangladesh’s democracy icon, now its ‘authoritarian’ PM

 Asif Nazrul, professor of law at Dhaka University, told Al Jazeera Hasina is a “shrewd” politician but history will remember her as a leader “who stayed in power through repression, not popular mandate”.

-“Never in the history of this region has a politician stayed in power despite lacking people’s mandate,” he said.
+“Never in the history of this region has a politician stayed in power for such a long period despite lacking people’s mandate,” he said.
 “In fact, I would call her unpopular now as [Sunday’s] turnout has proven what percentage of people’s support Hasina and her party has.”

 Nazrul said Hasina has “set up a milestone before the world on how a leader can establish complete autocracy in a nation in the garb of democracy”.